LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

 \subsection{RQ5: Index Cost}

 To demonstrate the superior efficiency of {\sysname} in index construction, we conduct comparative experiments measuring the build time for all index variants in both {\sysname} and Sedona.
-As illustrated in Figure~\ref{fig:index}, {\sysname} consistently achieves faster index construction times compared to traditional spatial indices.
-For instance, building a {\sysname}-K index requires approximately 50 seconds, whereas constructing a Sedona-RQ index takes about 100 seconds, representing a 1.5-2.0$\times$ speed-up.
-Notably, while the performance advantage is significant, the gap in construction time is less pronounced than the query time improvements we observed above.
+As illustrated in Figure~\ref{fig:index}, {\sysname} consistently achieves lower index construction overhead compared with existing spatial indices.
+For instance, building a {\sysname}-K index requires approximately 50 seconds, whereas constructing a Sedona-RQ index takes about 100 seconds, representing a 1.5-2.0$\times$ speedup.
+Notably, while the performance advantage is significant, the gap in construction time is smaller than the query time improvements we observed above.
 This observation aligns with our theoretical analysis presented in Section~\ref{subsec:index}.
+It implies that the practical value of {\sysname} lies primarily in read-intensive analytical scenarios with reusable local indexes, rather than workloads involving frequent data updates or continuous index reconstruction.

-\begin{takeaway} Building indices in {\sysname} is faster than in competitors, though the speed-up is less significant than its query performance advantage. \end{takeaway}
+\begin{takeaway} Building indices in {\sysname} is faster than in competitors, though the speed-up is less than its query performance advantage. \end{takeaway}